Bisonai/request-response-consumer/README.md

     --network $NETWORK
 ```

-### Withdraw from account
+### Withdraw from an account

-To withdraw the remaining balance from account, you can use the command below.
+To withdraw the remaining balance from an account, you can use the command below.

 ```shell
 npx hardhat withdraw \